romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Granulites outcrop as the *Bacariza* formation between the *Concepenido* eclogites to the E and the ultramafic massifs to the W (**Fig_map-complex**), although most geological maps also show granulites directly in contact with high-pressure paragneisses in the southern part of the complex.
 The contacts between the granulites and the ultramafic massifs have been described as either ductile thrusts (Abalos et al. 1996, Azcárraga et al. 2002, Ábalos et al. 2003, Puelles et al. 2005) or non-tectonic lithological conformities, thus potentially representing a crust-mantle transition (Galán & Marcos, 1997, Galán & Marcos, 2000, Marcos et al. 2002).
 The granulites are characterised by the lack of Opx and a high Grt content, with very variable Cpx, Amp and Plg contents.
 The *Bacariza* formation also includes utramafic cumulates (pyrigarnites, hornblendites) that occur along the contact with the *Uzal* peridotite massif to the W and with the layered Opx-free granulites to the E. They occur as a continuous layer of Si-poor, Fe- and Ti-rich rocks with Cpx, Grt and Amp (pargasite) in varying proportions.
 Ultramafic occurrences are also found embedded in the main granulites forming elongated lenses parallel to the tectonic layering.
 In the nearby *Candelaria* amphibolites formation, Opx-free Grt granulites occur with higher Amp content compared to *Bacariza* granulites.
 They also contain Fe-Ti-rich ultramafic rocks, notably near *Monte Agüdo*, (**Fig_map-complex**) where they are surrounded by the Opx-free Amp-rich granulites and a tectonic contact to the S, so their overlying unit is not observed.
 On most maps, *Candelaria* amphibolites are in contact with high-pressure paragneisses and other low-pressure units along tectonic contacts.

-> NOTE: I am not sure whether you meant to refer to the main map of the complex here, or to another map more sepcific to the granulites.
+> NOTE SEC.
+4: I am not sure whether you meant to refer to the main map of the complex here, or to another map more sepcific to the granulites.

 Cabo Ortegal granulites are mostly mafic to felsic opx-free garnet granulites.
 They exhibit a broad compositional variation, with different facies distinguished by various authors.
 Apart from volumetrically minor and exotic types (leptynitic gneisses, calcite-rich granulites, and Mg-rich granulites (Galán and Marcos, 2000), we here consolidate five main types below based on their silica content, ranging from ultramafic to acidic compositions:

-> NOTE: Add Fig_granulite-facies
+> NOTE SEC.
+4: Add Fig_granulite-facies

-> NOTE: Add Fig_cumulates-in-carbonates?
+> NOTE SEC.
+4: Add Fig_cumulates-in-carbonates?

 - *Ultramafic Fe-Ti cumulates*.
 These Si-poor rocks are coarse- to medium-grained bi- or tri-mineralic (Grt-Cpx-Prg) when fresh, with Pl+Qtz content < 5%.
 They range all the way from pyrigarnites composed mainly of Cpx-Grt, to hornblendite composed mainly of Amp.

-> NOTE: Add Fig_cumulates-arclogites.
+> NOTE SEC.
+4: Add Fig_cumulates-arclogites.

 - *Grt-rich mafic granulites*.
 These rocks are coarse-to medium-grained with > 5 % Amp.
 It is the dominant granulite facies, commonly referred to as layered granulites due to the strong layering produced by the contrast between mafic and Plg-rich layers.
 Cpx vary from augite to omphacite, and amphiboles from pargasite to pargasitic hornblende.

-> NOTE: Add Fig_mafic-granulites.
+> NOTE SEC.
+4: Add Fig_mafic-granulites.

 - *Grt-rich amphibolites*.
 These rocks are also coarse- to medium-grained layered granulites but almost Cpx-free.
 They occur with intermediate rocks that occasionally show evidence of partial melting.